electerm/electerm/README.md

 ```
 npm i -g electerm

+# after install it will open at once
-# then run ir from terminal
+# you can  run it from terminal by
 electerm
 ```